 The amount of sleeping equipment carried by bikepackers varies as much as their sleeping strategies.
 Even for people who plan to sleep in a hotel every night, I strongly recommend having a backup plan in case you arrive in a town and all the hotels are full or if you are too tired to go further and there are no hotels for a long distance.
 The minimum would be to bring an emergency blanket (Amazon), which weighs less than 100 grams and costs almost nothing.

 An emergency blanket should ensure that you can survive a night outdoors during the summer if necessary without any serious problems, but if sleeping outside is part of your plan then I recommend bringing a small amount of sleeping gear to make the experience more comfortable.
 At the other end of the extreme from a simple emergency blanket is bringing a tent, sleeping bag, sleeping mat, and pillow.
 Many people delete one, two, or three of these items depending on the degree of comfort that they desire and can tolerate.
 Most setups weigh between 0.5 and 1.5 kg, so will cost 20-60 minutes in riding time over the complete route (see The Actual Effect of Weight on Cycling Speed page), which could easily be gained back by being better rested.

 I used a very small and lightweight tent for my first race in 2014, but was frustrated by the amount of time that it took to assemble and repack, and so sometimes only used it as a groundsheet to lay on top of.
-In later races, I used a bivvy bag, a Helium by Outdoor Research (Amazon), that is far quicker to setup and is even easier to find a place to stealthily wild camp with.
+In later races, I used a bivvy bag, an Outdoor Research Helium (Amazon), that is far quicker to setup and is even easier to find a place to stealthily wild camp with.
 I like the Helium bivvy because it has an optional pole to hold the material away from my face, gives decent protection from the elements and breathes reasonably well, but there are many other good options, see here.